Patrice Motsepe: Early life and education

-Kgosi Augustine Motsepe, a chief of the Mmakau branch of the Tswana people, who had previously been a schoolteacher and who was later a small businessman as the owner of a Spaza shop which was popular with mine workers.
+Augustine Butana Chaane Motsepe, a chief of the Mmakau branch of the Tswana people, who had previously been a schoolteacher and who was later a small businessman as the owner of a Spaza shop which was popular with mine workers.
 It was from this shop that Motsepe learned basic business principles from his father, as well as first-hand exposure to mining.

 He earned a Bachelor of Arts degree at the University of Swaziland and a law degree from the University of the Witwatersrand.
 He specialised in mining and business law.

 Career

 In 1994, he became the first black partner in the law firm Bowman Gilfillan—the same year that Nelson Mandela was elected as the country's first black president.
 While the new government began promoting black empowerment and entrepreneurship; Motsepe founded Future Mining, which provided contract mining services that included the cleaning of gold dust from inside mine shafts for the Vaal Reefs Gold mine, and implemented a system of worker remuneration that combined a low base salary with a profit-sharing bonus.